heejaena/Movie_worldcup/README.md

 > #### 2.
 Pokemon_World_Cup
 * You can select Pokemon using Jupyter Notebook
     - Choose from round 2 to 128 <br>
+    - `Pokemone WordCup.ipynb` and `data` folder should be in the same path in use.
 ```
     * As the game is played with the image files name in 'data' folder,
       you can do another tournament game if you change the pictures.